 If you are quoting from an older poem that is out of copyright, be careful that the version has not been "tweaked" in the edition you quote from.
 Unlikely, but it happens.

 If you do want to pursue permissions, a good starting point is the WATCH database of copyright contacts.
 We need non-exclusive permission for world rights for the use of the material in the first printing and all future editions and reprints.
-You may have to get separate clearance from publishers in the USA and UK in the event that they are different and have contracted separately with the author/agent.
+You may have to get separate clearance from publishers in the US and UK in the event that they are different and have contracted separately with the author/agent.
 Tracking down the relevant sources can be very time-consuming.
-Many rights departments have not cottoned onto modern printing methods yet, and will ask what the print run is going to be.
-We do not get into correspondence about retail price or print runs; at the time of asking those are not known, and are meaningless questions nowadays anyway, as far as permissions go.
-See more in Can you explain print runs tome?
+Many rights departments have not cottoned on to modern printing methods yet, and will ask what the print run is going to be.
+We do not get into correspondence about retail price or print runs; at the time of asking, those are not known, and as far as permissions go, are meaningless questions nowadays anyway.
+See more in Can you explain print runs to me?

 They may want to limit permission to a certain quantity, in which case it is your responsibility to inform them when that number has been sold, and negotiate a further fee.

 Do not do this…